 You eat meat from the dumpster?

-Usually only organic meat, because the normal stuff is full of poisons.
-But yes, if you get it quickly, decay is not an issue.
+If you get it quickly, decay is not an issue.
 A few times I pulled out slimy salmon carcasses from which they had cut off the filets.
 The part that was left still had a lot of meat plus all the good healthy fat!

 Do you ever get sick?